 add 2 ounces almond paste and remove 1/4 cup flour

 Tip: flavoring oils always, always taste better than extracts.

-I am going to try to put out a new blog post each week from now on, so please keep in touch and come back often for some fun new ideas.
+Come back often for some fun new ideas.
 Let me know if you have a particular interest you would like me to blog about.
 I really cannot thank my customers enough.
 I love springerle and springerle baker's so much, they really have the warmest hearts and the best smelling kitchens.